 One fantastic resource that I have found for valuing a collection is a website called MTGPrice.
 What this website allows you to do is look up the current “fair trade value” of any particular card.
 It factors in a variety of major online retailer prices, along with EBay and Amazon to formulate a sort of median price at which you can feel comfortable selling or trading a card.

 MTGPrice has a few even more powerful features at its disposal.
 By connecting a Google account, you can log into the website and actually create a complete list of your collection.
 This list is very easily sortable, and is constantly updated with current card values, as well as letting you know whether a card’s price has risen or fallen in the past day or in the past week.

-The database isn’t perfect and some weird glitchy things can happen with its pricing algorithms.
-But these minor things aside, the site gives you a very good idea of what each of your cards is worth, with a total collection value.
+The database isn’t perfect and glitches can happen with its pricing algorithms.
+These minor things aside, the site gives you a very good idea of what each of your cards is worth, with a total collection value.
 With this site, you can always know what a certain card of yours is worth in an instant!

 The other neat aspect of MTGPrice is that you can find out what the site calls the “instant cash value of your collection.”
 What this actually means is that the site will display cards in your collection on the current buylists of major online retailers.
 What you may discover is that some buy list prices are actually higher than the median value of certain cards, because of the demand for them.
 This is incredibly useful information, because this means that the card’s price may actually rise in value!